FulfilledCovenant/CovEngineV2/README.md

 Additional documentation and future tweaks will be added in due course.

-For more details, please refer to the docs folder.
+For more details, please refer to the docs folder or even better, @zeequip on discord.